HelgasonF/habbit_tracker_app/_user_stories.md

 Update email and password
 As a user, I want to update my email and password from the settings screen so that I can keep my account secure.
 enhancement, priority: medium

+Notifications

+Receive daily reminders
+As a user, I want to receive a daily notification reminding me to complete my habits so that I stay on track.
+enhancement, priority: high

+Learn about new features
+As a user, I want to get notifications when new features are added to the app so that I can take advantage of improvements.
+enhancement, priority: medium

+Turn off promotional notifications
+As a user, I want to turn off promotional messages while keeping important habit reminders so that I’m not overwhelmed.
+enhancement, priority: medium

+Send targeted notifications
+As an admin, I want to send habit-related notifications to specific users so that each group receives relevant updates.
+enhancement, priority: low